Supporting your child’s fine motor skills through play

 Sticker books are another good play activity.
 Peeling off the stickers and placing them on the page develops their pincer grip also.
 Simple board games that require moving pieces also encourage fine motor skill development.

-By the age of 4 (if not before) children can in participate in a variety of household activities, including cooking, cleaning and gardening.
+Children can in participate in a variety of household activities, including cooking, cleaning and gardening.
 You can judge best what level of involvement in household activities suits your child best.

 More information on this website